glossary

 Peacoat

-Originally, a heavy woolen double-breasted jacket originally worn by sailors.
-It has now been adapted in every color and fabric for both men and women.
+Originally, a heavy woolen double-breasted jacket originally worn by sailors, o\it has now been adapted in every color and fabric for both men and women.

 Peak Lapel